 For orders $25,000 and over, it is required that you either attach Competitive Bids or a completed Single/Sole Source Justification form.
 Purchasing will reject requisitions submitted without the necessary attachments.

 It is strongly recommended that you also attach Competitive Bids or a completed Single/Sole Source Justification form for orders under $25,000.

 You should have either competitive bids or a Single/Sole Source Justification form ready for electronic attachment to the transaction.

 - You will also be asked whether the purchase requires a contract.
-See Contract Guidance (when a contract is required).
+See Purchases Requiring a Bilateral Contract.

 Other documentation is required for all construction-related projects (including architectural services) of any dollar amount, and for other projects performed by contractors, consultants and service providers.
-See Checklist for Purchases Requiring a Contract.
+See Purchases Requiring a Bilateral Contract.

 Step 2 – Select Standard Requisition Request Type

 Note: Do not mix Standard non-catalog request types with SmartMart items on a single requisition.

 Standard Blanket Orders are used for the purchase of goods or services that will be incurred over a period of time and with a Not-To-Exceed $ value.